-- To do this you’ll need to grab a medium-sized spoon and scoop up about 1-2 tablespoons of filling at a time. (step 3 above)
+To do this you’ll need to grab a medium-sized spoon and scoop up about 1-2 tablespoons of the spinach mixture at a time.

-- Place the filling all of the way in the back of the chicken breast, and repeat this process until it is totally full.
-(Each breast can fit about ¼ cup of filling.)
+Place the creamy filling all of the way in the back of the chicken breast, and repeat this process until it is totally full.
+Each breast should fit about ⅓ to ½-cup of filling.

 If you are concerned about the filling falling out while searing or baking, you can hold the chicken together with a toothpick, if desired.